Dantouma Toure

-Dantouma "Yaya" Toure (born June 12, 2004) is a soccer player who plays as a winger for Colorado Rapids in Major League Soccer.
+Dantouma "Yaya" Toure (born June 12, 2004) is a soccer player who plays as a winger.
 Born in Guinea, he has represented the United States at youth level.

 A resident of Trenton, New Jersey, Toure played prep soccer at Trenton Central High School.

 Club career

 Youth

 Toure played as a member of the Players Development Academy (PDA) before moving to New York Red Bulls.

 During the 2020 USL Championship season Toure appeared for New York Red Bulls II.
 He made his debut as a 77th-minute substitute during a 1–0 loss to Hartford Athletic on July 17, 2020.

 Colorado Rapids

 On March 4, 2021, Toure joined Major League Soccer club Colorado Rapids, with the Rapids acquiring his homegrown rights from the New York Red Bulls via a trade.
+On April 20, 2023, Toure was waived by Colorado.

 Colorado Springs Switchbacks (loan)

 On May 13, 2021, Toure joined USL Championship side Colorado Springs Switchbacks FC on loan.